Mihrişah Sultan (daughter of Şehzade Izzeddin): First marriage

 Şehzade Ömer Faruk had an increased interest in his cousin Mihrişah.
 It was also public knowledge that things were not going well between Faruk and his wife Princess Sabiha Sultan, the daughter of Sultan Mehmed VI.

 In 1944, Mihrişah even sided with Faruk when the council chose Prince Ahmed Nihad as the head of the family.
 While Sabiha backed the council's decision and approved the choice of the leader.
 His daughters also sided with their mother.
 Faruk accused Sabiha of turning their daughters against him.
 But he was already in love with Mihrişah and the issue of the council was just an excuse.

 Faruk divorced Sabiha on 5 March 1948, after twenty-eight years of marriage, and just four months later married Mihrişah in a religious ceremony on 31 July 1948.
 In the prenuptial agreement she asked that the right to divorce her husband be included in the contract.
 She owned a small apartment building No. 8 Road 11 off Menashe Avenue in Cairo.

-Neslişah Sultan tells in her memoirs that after Faruk married her they were not on good terms with each other.
-They still saw each other but Neslişah refused to be anywhere near her.
-She, however, took good care of Faruk.
+The marriage to Mihrişah damaged the relationship between Farouk and his daughters, especially that with Neslişah Sultan, already compromised by the fact that Faruk, years earlier, had forced her to marry.
+Neslişah accepted to see her father, but not the stepmother.
+Mihrişah, however, took good care of Faruk.
 Realizing how she was sacrificing herself for his sake, Neslişah decided to see her again.
 It was Faruk's habit to come to Neslişah's house for lunch on Mondays, and from then on he began to bring Mihrişah with him.

 However, their marriage did not last and a few years later, Mihrişah divorced Faruk in 1959 using her right to divorce her husband.
 Later Faruk would tell his friends, "I divorced the most beautiful woman in the world to marry the ugliest one.
 Fate!"